Bruno Pacheco (politician): Alleged connections

 Pacheco is also suspected of having personal connections to other people with political power in Peru, namely Vladimir Meza and Fernando Manrique, the latter of which who is a nephew of former President of Peru, Alejandro Toledo.

 Panorama show allegation

 The Peruvian television show, Panorama, alleged that until 17 February 2022, the Peruvian Police knew where Pacheco was located and that documents demonstrated that Pacheco was living at Ate District in Lima.
 The police then lost track of Pacheco, until he was arrested on 25 July.

+2024

+As of 2024, Pacheco was involved in another controversy in Peru, this time concerning an investigation by Peru's supreme prosecutor, Delia Espinoza, against SUNAT's former superintendent Luis Enrique Vera Castillo.

 Karelim López

 Peruvian businesswoman Karelim López is also involved in the scandal and investigations.
-On July 17, 2022, she declared to Peruvian television channel, America TV, that she believed Pacheco was withholding evidence that could implicate president Pedro Castillo in the scandal and that prove Pacheco's innocence, and that Pacheco was being helped escape the police by the country's government.
+On 17 July 2022, she declared to Peruvian television channel, America TV, that she believed Pacheco was withholding evidence that could implicate president Pedro Castillo in the scandal and that would prove Pacheco's innocence, and that Pacheco was being helped escape the police by the country's government.